nasa/fprime/docs/UsersGuide/best/ground-interface.md

 To send data to a driver, an `Fw::Buffer` is passed to the driver's send input port and the data wrapped by the buffer will be pushed out to the hardware.
 Drivers respond to sends with one of the following statuses:

-1. SendStatus.SEND_OK: indicates the send was successful
+1. `SendStatus.SEND_OK`: indicates the send was successful
-2. SendStatus.SEND_RETRY: indicates subsequent retransmission will likely succeed
+2. `SendStatus.SEND_RETRY`: indicates subsequent retransmission will likely succeed
-3. SendStatus.SEND_ERROR: send failed, the data was not sent, and future success cannot be predicted
+3. `SendStatus.SEND_ERROR`: send failed, the data was not sent, and future success cannot be predicted

 **Polling Data**